igor-gorlov/teamtalk-regsystem/docs/configuring.rst

 Mandatory ``servers`` Object
 ----------------------------

-This is a container for metadata of all TeamTalk 5 servers being managed by your Regsystem copy.
+This is a container for metadata of all TeamTalk 5 servers your Regsystem copy "knows" about;
+they are called :dfn:`managed servers`.

 Here, each key is a unique :dfn:`server name` mapped to an object encapsulating information directly related to this particular server.